Why continuous deployment?

 Because it allows you to take into account deployment constraints during the development period.

 With a DevOps approach, teams are directly in touch with client requirements and can continuously improve.
-Plus, the results are better aligned with requirements, since feedback can be acted on immediately.
+Plus, the results are better aligned with requirements, since feedback can be test-run and acted on immediately.

 Continuous deployment is very much in keeping with a test and learn culture for improving your product and customer experience.
-By putting the user at the heart of your product strategy and adopting this agile and cross-disciplinary method, you’re betting on a winning approach in every way.
-Your customers will enjoy better features and your teams will spend less time fixing bugs, freeing them up to focus on innovative, value-generating tasks.
+By putting the end user at the heart of your product strategy and adopting this agile and cross-disciplinary method, you’re betting on a winning approach in every way.
+Your customers will enjoy better features and your teams will spend less time fixing bugs, freeing them up to focus on innovative, value-generating tasks for a more efficient workflow.